Reader in Economics, Cambridge University

 Revise and resubmit, Journal of Economic Theory

 Banks face different but potentially correlated risks from outside the financial system.
 Financial connections can share these risks, but also create the means by which shocks can propagate.
 We examine this tradeoff in the context of a new stylised fact we present: German banks are more likely to have financial connections when they face more similar risks---potentially undermining the risk sharing role of financial connections and contributing to systemic risk.
 We find that such patterns are socially suboptimal, but can be explained by risk-shifting.
 Risk-shifting motivates banks to correlate their failures with their counterparties, even though it creates systemic risk.

 Revise and resubmit, Review of Economic Studies

-This paper provides a framework to study the formation of risk-sharing networks through costly social investments, in particular the inefficiencies and resulting inequality associated with such processes.
-First, individuals invest in relationships to form a network.
-Next, neighboring agents negotiate risk-sharing arrangements.
-There is never underinvestment, but overinvestment is possible and we find a novel trade-off between efficiency and equality.
-The most stable efficient network also generates the most inequality.
-When the income correlation structure is generalized by splitting individuals into groups, such that incomes across groups are less correlated but these relationships are more costly, there can be underinvestment across group but not within group.
-We find that more central agents have better incentives to form across-group links, reaffirming the efficiency inequality trade-off.
-In general, endogenous network formation in the risk sharing context tends to result in highly asymmetric networks and stark inequalities in consumption levels.
+This paper investigates stable and efficient networks in the context of risk-sharing, when it is costly to establish and maintain relationships that facilitate risk-sharing.
+We find a novel trade-off between efficiency and equality.
+The most stable efficient networks also generate the most inequality.
+The result extends to correlated income structures with individuals split into groups, such that incomes across groups are less correlated but these relationships are more costly.
+We find that more central agents have better incentives to form across-group links, reaffirming the efficiency benefits of having highly central agents and thus the efficiency inequality trade-off.
+Our results are robust to many extensions.
+In general, endogenously formed networks in the risk sharing context tend to exhibit highly asymmetric structures, and stark inequalities in consumption levels.